yredsmih/whatsapp-blacklisted-providers/README.md

 These are legally authorized by Meta with WhatsApp.
 They are safe and secure.
 They can be found here on [facebook page](https://www.facebook.com/business/partner-directory/search?solution_type=messaging&platforms=whatsapp)

 ## Unnoficial illegal WhatsApp API Providers
 These are third party cloud providers that are not owned by WhatsApp or anything and they may be object of legal threats.
-Any provider in the list is compromised itself since it is here and Meta with WhatsApp likely will know about them finally.
+Any provider in the list is compromised itself since it is here and Meta with WhatsApp likely know about them already.
 You should use this info realizing all possible risks.

 * Chat API https://chat-api.com/en (was closed due Cease and Desist from WhatsApp.
 Text published [here](https://www.docdroid.net/gWpFsXz/whatsapps-cease-and-desist-and-demand-against-chat-api-pdf) )